27.2. Amending the goods and/or services of the applicant's specification

 Class 7: Washing machines and spin driers; none being for domestic use.

-An example where an exclusion may assist in overcoming grounds for rejection under section 44 is:
+An example where an exclusion may assist in overcoming grounds for rejection under s 44 is:

 Proposed exclusions should be considered carefully to ensure that they do differentiate the goods and/or services.
 The following exclusion would not be allowable, since a transistor remains the same whether or not it is used in electronics or for other purposes.